AqwamCreates/DataPredict-Agent/docs/API.md

   * initialHiddenPrompt: The initial hidden prompt to be added to all messages.
 (Default: nil)

   * hiddenPrompt: The hidden prompt to be added to all messages.
 (Default: nil)

+  * globalMemory: The string containing the agent's global memory.
+(Default: nil)

   * model: The deep reinforcement learning model from DataPredict to improve the agent's free will capabilities.
 (Default: nil)